Geeks in Phoenix

 How to create multiple desktops in Windows 11

-1. Left-click on the Task view icon Task view icon on the Taskbar on the Taskbar and select New desktop
+1. Left-click on the Task view icon Task view icon on the Taskbar on the Taskbar and select New desktop.

-2. Open the programs you want to use on that desktop
+2. Open the programs you want to use on that desktop.

-3. Left-click on the Task view icon Task view icon on the Taskbar again to switch between desktops
+3. Left-click on the Task view icon Task view icon on the Taskbar again to switch between desktops.

 How to set the background for a desktop

-1. Right-click on the desktop you want to change and select Choose background
+1. Right-click on the desktop you want to change and select Choose background.

-2. Choose an image from the recent images or left-click on Browse photos to select an image
+2. Choose an image from the recent images or left-click on Browse photos to select an image.

-Keyboard shortcuts: Keyboard shortcuts are a quick and easy way to perform tasks in Windows 11 without having to navigate through menus and options.
+Keyboard shortcuts are a quick and easy way to perform tasks in Windows 11 without having to navigate through menus and options.
 Learning a few essential keyboard shortcuts can save you time and boost your productivity.
 For example, press the Windows logo key Windows logo + D to minimize all windows and go to the desktop, or press the Windows logo key Windows logo + E to open File Explorer.

 Windows logo key shortcuts for Windows 11